Is a CES device right for you? Learn what cranial electrotherapy stimulation is and how it can help you manage depression, anxiety, and insomnia.

 Serotonin is a chemical that helps people feel happy, confident, or excited.
 It’s called the ‘feel-good hormone’ for this reason.
 Melatonin aids in the body’s sleep process and helps a person feel tired and fall asleep.
 Other neurotransmitters regulate our habits, pain response, and behavior.

 A CES machine emits a very small amount of electricity, and the current is normally administered in a series of pulses.
 Most people don’t even feel the pulses during their therapy.
 The effects are cumulative, which means you may not detect a difference in how you feel right away.
-Depending on their condition or symptoms, have reported an improvement in as little as a day and as long as several weeks.
+Depending on their condition or symptoms, they have reported an improvement in as little as a day and as long as several weeks.

 While CES technology was first developed over 100 years ago, there’s still a lot that scientists don’t know about the brain and how it responds to cranial electrotherapy stimulation.
 CES units have changed over time, but they’re becoming more popular now that they’ve received clearance from the FDA as an alternative therapy for many conditions.